Sonal3274/SpecifyingGenderByName/README.md

 ## Feature to be added
 - [x] Add a new gender type for transgender
+- [ ] Allow user to enter their name
 - [ ] Register a new user (if username doesn't already exist)
 - [ ] Fix Gradle
 - [ ] Tests